Adaptive Computation of Elliptic Eigenvalue Topology Optimization with a Phase-Field Approach

-More quantitative results for both refinement strategies are documented in Table \ref{tab:compare_results}, including the values of each objective function in Examples \ref{example1}-\ref{example7} (achieved at the final meshes generated by the uniform and adaptive refinements respectively), the number of vertices on the final mesh and the computing time (in second).
-As mentioned before, the optimal objective function value by the adaptive refinement is very close to the uniform one.
-However, to attain the same level of objective function values, the adaptive algorithm saves between $7\%$ and $45\%$ of the computing time compared with the uniform refinement.
-Figures \ref{ObjExp2Min1}(a), \ref{ObjExp4Min1}(a), \ref{ObjExp7Min1}(a) and \ref{ObjExp7Max21}(a) in Examples \ref{example2}-\ref{example7} even indicate that with less iterations in the augmented Lagrangian method the uniform refinement takes more computing time than the adaptive refinement.
-Figure \ref{fig:designCompare} shows the optimized designs generated by the two refinement strategies and we see that all diffuse interfaces by the adaptive algorithm is smoother with less small oscillations, than those by the uniform refinement.
-This can be explained by the advantage of the adaptive strategy to better identify the diffuse interface and the singularities of the associated eigenfunction.
+Table \ref{tab:compare_results} presents more quantitative results for both refinement strategies, including the value of each objective function in Examples \ref{example1}-\ref{example7} (achieved at the final mesh generated by adaptive and uniform refinements), the number of vertices on the final mesh and the computing time (in second).
+As previously mentioned, the optimal objective function values obtained through adaptive mesh refinements are very close to those by uniform mesh refinements.
+However, compared to the uniform refinement, the adaptive algorithm saves $12\%$-$43\%$ of computing time to attain a similar level of objective function values.
+Figures \ref{ObjExp1to3} (middle and right) and \ref{ObjExp7Max21} (left) in Examples \ref{example2}-\ref{example7} indicate that, despite requiring fewer iterations in the augmented Lagrangian method, the standard uniform mesh refinement incurs more computing time than the adaptive mesh refinement.
+Additionally, Figure \ref{fig:designCompare} displays the optimized designs generated by the two strategies in Examples \ref{example1}-\ref{example7}, revealing that the diffuse interfaces produced by the adaptive algorithm are smoother and exhibit fewer small oscillations compared to those generated by uniform mesh refinements.
+This highlights the advantage of the adaptive strategy in better identifying the diffuse interface and the singularity of the associated eigenfunction.

-In Examples \ref{example5}-\ref{example6}, we investigate the interesting symmetry preservation/breaking phenomenon in a dumbbell and an annulus respectively \cite{Chanillo:2000}.
-As before, each evolution of meshes generated by the adaptive algorithm in Figures \ref{AdaptiveExp5Min1}-\ref{AdaptiveExp6Min1eta1.5} shows that additional refinements are largely performed where the diffuse interfaces are located.
+In Examples \ref{example5}-\ref{example6}, we investigate the intriguing symmetry preservation/breaking phenomenon in a dumbbell and an annulus, respectively \cite{Chanillo:2000}.
+As stated earlier, the evolution of meshes generated by the adaptive algorithm in Figures \ref{AdaptiveExp5Min1} and \ref{AdaptiveExp6Eta3.5} demonstrates that the refinements primarily concentrate in regions where the diffuse interfaces are located.